nansencenter/NEDAS/docs/source/config_file.rst

    * - ``config_file``
      - YAML configuration file for the method.

-       Ideally, this is the only entry necessary

-       with all details in ``config_file``.
+       If not specified, will use ``default.yml``

+       in the corresponding method module

-       However, additional entries added below
+       directory.
+Additional entries added

-       will overwrite the settings.
+       below will overwrite the settings.
+     - None,

-     - 'diag/misc/convert_output/default.yml'
+       'diag/misc/convert_output/default.yml'